mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/tutorials/cd_tutorials/canary-deployment/index.md

 ### Create the Canary resource

-Flagger performs progressive delivery and traffic routing between the new canary deployment and the existing primary deployment as configured by the Flagger Canary resource.
+Flagger performs progressive delivery and traffic routing between the new Canary deployment and the existing primary deployment as configured by the Flagger Canary resource.
 The Canary resource spec has a couple of important sections (See [the Flagger documentation](https://docs.flagger.app/how-it-works#canary-deployment)):

-* `autoscalerRef` declares an HPA to use for scaling the primary and canary deployments.
+* `autoscalerRef` declares an HPA to use for scaling the primary and Canary deployments.

-* `service` is used to create an Istio  VirtualService  that is used to control traffic routing between the primary and canary deployments.
+* `service` is used to create an Istio  VirtualService  that is used to control traffic routing between the primary and Canary deployments.

 * `targetRef` is used to describe  the Deployment that this Canary manages.

-* `canaryAnalysis` describes how the canary deployment should be performed: how the canary's health is checked, how much and how quickly traffic should be shifted from the primary to the canary, whether to await final approval from a human before promoting a canary, etc.
+* `canaryAnalysis` describes how the Canary deployment should be performed: how the Canary's health is checked, how much and how quickly traffic should be shifted from the primary to the Canary, whether to await final approval from a human before promoting a Canary, etc.

 Add the following Canary resource to your GitOps repository: